sebastientourbier/docker-elk/README.md

           }
           ```

-      4.2  From my machine
+      4.2.
+From my machine

-      I opened https://es.test4.thehip.app:9200 in my browser and enter the elastic credentials (user: elastic, pwd: changeme)
+      I opened https://es.test4.thehip.app:9200 in my browser and
+       enter the elastic credentials (user: elastic, pwd: changeme)

+      Note that here, I am using the credentials by default.
+      To change it, please follow the instructions in the [README](README_original.md)
+       of the original repository.

+5. Test Kibana in the browser

+     On your machine, open https://es.test4.thehip.app:5601.
+     Then you can go to ``Stack Management`` and a create a new DataView
+       from the indexed data injected by Logstash

-5. Configure to start the stack at login by creating a `~/.bashrc` with the following content:
+6. Configure to start the stack at login by creating a `~/.bashrc`
+     with the following content:

      ```bash
      # Launch the ELK stack at startup